 This is what I wrote for Website Silk's Perfect Prospect:

+See how the colouring and images on our website would resonate more with nature-lovers?
 If YOU fit this description, you are our model prospect!
 Please connect with me today or at least subscribe to our occasional newsletters below.

 Knowing exactly who you'd like to do business with, will help you connect with more qualified leads, quicker.
 Write it down NOW!

-Even better, why not pop us a comment below with your ideal client description and your website address and if approved, we'll place it online
+HOT TIP: Even better, why not pop us a comment below with your ideal client description and your website address and if approved, we'll place it online

 for the world to see and give you some free exposure?